 Earth Notes: On Ubitricity EV Mobile MPAN Magic

 2017/07/11 I had the good fortune to be at a cleantech pitching session beside Knut, founder of ubitricity.
 I'm a huge fan of part of his plan to take over the world.
-One that happens to make owning a small electric car (an EV) more realistic for me.
+The part that happens to make owning a small electric car (an EV) more realistic for me.

 Clever Cable, Tag-along Tariff

 (That tariff could reward charging at grid-friendly times, too.)

 Street lights typically draw 100W.
 But the wiring and supply to them can handle many kilowatts.
 Enough to provide a decent charge.
 Faster than from a domestic 13A socket in fact, even if not a super-fast one.
 Plan to plug in overnight on your street.
 Or for a top-up while visiting shops or even at work.
 You'll be sorted.